-٩, Observations I notice Feelings makes me feel Connections Questions Ø It makes me think of l wonder / I'd like to know
+0 Observations I notice Feelings makes me feel Ó Connections It makes me think of ?
+Questions I wonder / I'd like to know

 Appendix 2: Reading discussion questions

 When reading together as a class, use some of the questions below to prompt discussion.